-Featuring white pillars, glass accents, and steps, Museum M‘s entrance hall is a magnificent welcome to the city of Leuven.
-The bright white entrance opens up to a modern building behind glass doors, where the museum planned and designed by Stephane Beel stands.
-Yet Museum M boasts a long history far before the changes brought by the new millennium.
+Featuring white pillars, glass accents and steps, Museum M‘s entrance hall is a magnificent welcome to the city of Leuven.
+The bright white entrance opens up to a modern building behind glass doors, where the museum planned and designed by Stéphane Beel stands.
+Yet, Museum M boasts a long history far before the changes brought by the new millennium.

-The Cabinet of Curiosities exhibits relics, works of art, and antiquities.
+The Cabinet of Curiosities exhibits relics, works of art and antiquities.
 A cabinet created in the Leuven town hall in the 18th century started to develop into the municipal museum that can now be admired and visited.
 Due to the lack of space, the museum was moved to the former private residence of Mayor Leopold Vander Kelen in the Vanderkelenstraat and, through generous donations, its content increased in variety and quantity.
 After undergoing a series of alterations and enlargements in the 20th century, the entire architectural structure of the museum was revisited in order to reflect its content.

 The first of the three floors gradually introduces visitors to the Flemish paintings and objects of the Middle Ages.
-Recreating the atmosphere of a cathedral, with high ceilings and suffused lights, Museum M shows statues, stained-glass windows and religious garments from different churches and abbeys in the region, before introducing the most vivid and impressive collection of this floor: a room where the Flemish primitives are the absolute protagonists, and becomes difficult not to halt in front of Dirk Bouts‘ meticulous works, trying to grasp every detail.
+Recreating the atmosphere of a cathedral, with high ceilings and suffused lighting, Museum M shows statues, stained-glass windows and religious garments from different churches and abbeys in the region, before introducing the most vivid and impressive collection of this floor: a room where the Flemish primitives are the absolute protagonists, and it becomes difficult not to halt in front of Dirk Bouts‘ meticulous works, trying to grasp every detail.

+Accessible through an elegant wooden staircase, the upper floor opens its doors to temporary exhibitions, often juxtaposing different historical periods.
 On the third and last floor, visitors are beckoned by the natural light and the modern terrace.
-From there, on sunny days, the marvelous view of the Central Library tower, the pinnacles of the old town hall, and the inner garden of the museum offer the perfect closure to such a unique visit.
+From there, on sunny days, the marvelous view of the Central Library tower, the pinnacles of the old town hall and the inner garden of the museum offer the perfect closure to such a unique visit.